grafana/grafana/docs/sources/datasources/mssql/template-variables/index.md

 `${servers:csv}`

-Read more about variable formatting options in the [Variables][variable-syntax-advanced-variable-format-options] documentation.
+Read more about variable formatting options in the [Variables](ref:variable-syntax-advanced-variable-format-options) documentation.

-{{% docs/reference %}}
-[add-template-variables]: "/docs/grafana/ -> /docs/grafana/<GRAFANA VERSION>/dashboards/variables/add-template-variables"
-[add-template-variables]: "/docs/grafana-cloud/ -> /docs/grafana/<GRAFANA VERSION>/dashboards/variables/add-template-variables"

-[variable-syntax-advanced-variable-format-options]: "/docs/grafana/ -> /docs/grafana/<GRAFANA VERSION>/dashboards/variables/variable-syntax#advanced-variable-format-options"
-[variable-syntax-advanced-variable-format-options]: "/docs/grafana-cloud/ -> /docs/grafana/<GRAFANA VERSION>/dashboards/variables/variable-syntax#advanced-variable-format-options"

-[variables]: "/docs/grafana/ -> /docs/grafana/<GRAFANA VERSION>/dashboards/variables"
-[variables]: "/docs/grafana-cloud/ -> /docs/grafana/<GRAFANA VERSION>/dashboards/variables"
-{{% /docs/reference %}}